maniaplanet/documentation/client/protocol.md

-maniaplanet://#score=scoremeta							| Link is generated in game to send scores that one can challenge on another computer maniaplanet://#opponent=login:map:group@TITLEID			| play a campaign track against an opponent maniaplanet://#campaign=map@TITLEID			       		| Play a specific map of the title's campaign maniaplanet://#openstore=TITLEID						| Will open the shop to buy the game, depending on the distribution platform. (no usefull for user titles) maniaplanet://#menustations=*							| * can be home, play, store, options maniaplanet://#addbuddy=login 							| Add a buddy
+maniaplanet://#score=scoremeta							| Link is generated in game to send scores that one can challenge on another computer maniaplanet://#opponent=login:map:group@TITLEID			| play a campaign track against an opponent maniaplanet://#campaign=map@TITLEID			       		| Play a specific map of the title's campaign maniaplanet://#menutitle=TITLEID      | Will open the menuTitle of a TitleUID maniaplanet://#openstore=TITLEID						| Will open the shop to buy the game, depending on the distribution platform. (no usefull for user titles) maniaplanet://#menustations=*							| * can be home, play, store, options maniaplanet://#addbuddy=login 							| Add a buddy